-Emily’s choreographic work is rooted in an articulate, viscous and sensual physicality and driven by questioning her connection to people, place and identity.
+Emily’s choreographic work is rooted in an articulate, viscous and expressive physicality, driven by questioning her connection to people, place and identity.

 It can be intense and physically demanding, crafted and performed with a sensitivity that draws an audience into the work, quietly encouraging them to loose themselves in the rich movement and physical ideas brought to life with Emily’s vision through the dancers and artists she works closely with.